AspenJames/blueprint-coding-exercise/api/README.md

 # Part II addition

-The data for the Blueprint diagnostic screener for [part 2](../ui/README.md) is added as another embedded static file.
+The [data](../Readme.md#the-exercise-1) for the Blueprint diagnostic screener for part 2 is added as another embedded static file.
 In order to simulate retrieving the screener by its ID, I stored the JSON data with the screener ID as the filename.
 I created a GET handler that accepts a screener ID as a path parameter, reads the file, and returns the data as JSON.

+## Deployment
+This API is deployed alongside the frontend [app](../ui/README.md#Deployment), and may be run locally using `docker compose up --build` from the main exercise root.

+## Considerations
+In a production application, I would include more robust error handling.
+Handers simply return their errors to the caller, and ideally we'd want more descriptive and useful errors.
+I would also collect logs and traces into a system like [Elastic](https://elastic.co) that includes alerting, so bugs and issues could be responded to and debugged more easily.
+This would also give insight into the usage and load, which would be useful for indicating when services would need to scale.
+Depending on the nature of the metrics data, we could scale the number of instances or underlying resources, and/or deploy to multiple availability zones.

+This application also does not use a database, but would likely need to in production to be useful.
+The `domainMapping` could then be stored in this database and updated without redeploying the services, and the user's answers & results could be stored.
+The screener data, `abcd-1234.json`, likely could continue to live in this format unless we would want an option to change/add screeners without redeploying the services.